-Of course, I also compared prices for not edible things but to list them here wouldn´t make any sense as the lifecycle of the products change pretty fast.
+Of course, I also compared prices for not edible things but to list them here wouldn´t make any sense as the lifecycle of the products changes pretty fast.

-Someone might say I cannot compare the euro with the dollar because the prices in euro would be lower.
-Yes, they would, but as the prices in Panama are listed excluded VAT, you would get a pretty good approximate value even if you compare the euro with the dollar.
+Someone might say I cannot compare Euro with Dollar because the prices in Euro would be lower.
+Yes, they would, but as the prices in Panama are listed excluded VAT, you would get a pretty good approximate value even if you compare Euro with Dollar.

 After I asked some Panamanians about these prices, they told me there are some cheaper groceries or normal stores in the city but they are located rather in the outskirts.
 But be honest, would you go into these districts as a tourist voluntarily?

-So as you see, shopping in Panama City is not really worth it, at least from my point of view.
-But maybe I am too functional and you might don´t care about my points.
-If so, in Panama City you will find yourself in the shopper´s paradise.
+As you see, shopping in Panama City is not really worth it, at least from my point of view.
+But maybe I am too functional and you might don’t care about my points.
+In this case in Panama City you will find yourself in a shopper’s paradise.

 The best way to get to the described malls is to take a taxi.
 For that, please read my article about taxi driving in Panama City.
 Someone could refer to the city busses which are cheaper than the taxis.
 But I strongly dissuade to use this means of transportation for tourists.
 These busses are called „Diablos Rojos (red devils)“ and they live up to their names: as a tourist you can expect to be robbed in those vehicles.
-In some travel forums I have read, that these busses are perfect to feel close to the locals.
-My advice to is: don´t be reckless and do not make the mistakes of those hippies!
+In some forums I’ve read, that these busses are perfect to feel close to the locals.
+But my advice to you is: don’t be reckless and do not make the mistakes of those hippies!